xiaoouwang/nlp-roadmap/git/pro_git.md

-# A serious guide to git
+# A serious guide to git, v1

 This documment is created because very few tutorials on Internet give a thorough introduction to `git`, instead a lot of homogeneous 10-minutes quick introductions are offeded.
 Then people just wonder around `stackoverflow` to solve _mysterious problems_.
 This is approach can appear to be easy at the beginning but quickly unsustainable.
 This is the V1 of a "hard" introduction that gives you a complete working knowledge of `git`.
 It's heavily inspired by the `pro git` book available [here](https://git-scm.com/book/en/v2).